Publications

 The Higher Regional Court of Munich (25 July 2019 – 23 U 2916/17) states a violation of the payment ban pursuant to section 64 s.
 1 GmbHG on the one hand with regard to payments from the company’s bank account and on the other hand with regard to payment receipts that have been offset against the debit balance of the company’s account by the bank.
 If the managing director does not prevent the payment of a third party to a company’s account held in the debit, this also qualifies as a “payment”.
 In contrast, a claim for damages by the insolvent company pursuant to section 43 (2) GmbHG against its managing director is excluded with regard to new liabilities established after factual insolvency: the receiver cannot claim a new creditor’s loss or damage resulting from deepening insolvency due to a debit of the company’s assets with new liabilities or new creditor claims as a company’s damage via section 43 (2) GmbHG.

-Practice Handbook of Restructuring Law
+Practice Handbook Restructuring Law

 Solutions and Duties Across 4 Crisis Phases